mobilpay/Magento/README.md

     * **Certificate Configuration** : To uploade / remove the public & private keys for Live & Sandbox
     * **Custom configuration** : To set order status regarding the payment status, recommanded to use Defulte one
     * **mobilPay WALLET Configuration** : To set mobilPay WALLET setting
-    * **Conditions / Agreements** : To declare de agreements with NETOPIA Payments and send the agreement to NETOPIA Payments.
+    * **Conditions / Agreements** : To declare the agreements with NETOPIA Payments and send the agreement to NETOPIA Payments.
         * before send the agreements, make sure you already uploaded the keys & save the setting & agreements.

     Note : The fileds are not complited from configuration section, will set by default value,